 ††Student must make a grade of “C” or better.

 †††Student must make a grade of “B” or better.

-1For placement in Mathematics 200, see Mathematics Placement in this catalogue.
+1For placement in Mathematics 200, see Mathematics Placement in this catalog.

-2To be taken from Art, Music, Dance, or Theatre.
+2To be taken from Visual Art, Music, Dance, or Theatre.

 3Must be taken from Chemistry 121/123 or Physics 221/223.